Get,

 Based on my experience, I have observed that Laurus nobilis (bay leaf) essential oil might exhibit antiviral properties against SARS-CoV and HSV-1.
 The constituents of the essential oil, such as beta-ocimene, 1,8-cineol, alpha-pinene, and beta-pinene, are believed to contribute to this antiviral effect.

-Potential Uses of Tejpatta as an Insect Repellent:
+4. Potential Uses of Tejpatta as an Insect Repellent

 Tejpatta may have some potential effect as an insect repellent as it contains lauric acid which gives it the insecticidal property.
 It may have properties to repel mosquitoes and to protect grains like wheat, rice, oats, and barley from insects.7 More studies are required to support the use of tej patta as an insect repellent.

-The herb may have potential benefits in treating the common cold as it reduces running nose which is the primary symptom experienced by patients.
+The herb may have potential benefits in treating the common cold as it reduces the running nose which is the primary symptom experienced by patients.
 It may be beneficial in bronchial asthma by reducing cough.
 It may also have some effects in cases of complications of tuberculosis.
-Due to its kapha balancing property, it can potentially control the cough, and may help release mucus and may clean the air passages; therefore, it may be useful in all the above-mentioned conditions.2 however the data available about its benefits on humans seems to be insufficient thus, avoid using tej patta or other herbal remedies for lungs without talking to your healthcare provider.
+Due to its Kapha balancing property, it can potentially control the cough, may help release mucus, and may clean the air passages; therefore, it may be useful in all the above-mentioned conditions.2 However the data available about its benefits on humans seems to be insufficient thus, avoid using tej patta or other herbal remedies for the lungs without talking to your healthcare provider.

 The ethanolic extract from this plant may show anti-ulcer action probably because it reduces acidity and has antioxidant action.2,5,6 However, you need to reach out to your healthcare provider if you experience stomach problems.

-Due to its potential antioxidant, anti-inflammatory, antimicrobial, and immunomodulatory effects it may fastens the process of wound healing of minor cuts.2,5,6 We need further studies to establish this fact.
+Due to its potential antioxidant, anti-inflammatory, antimicrobial, and immunomodulatory effects, it may shorten the process of wound healing for minor cuts.2,5,6 We need further studies to establish this fact.

 This herb contains many compounds that reduce the damage caused by free radicals and reduce the risk of cancer.2,5,6 You are advised not to use any herbal remedy to cure or prevent cancer without consulting your doctor.

-• Tejpatta can be consumed as a tea, decoction, entire leaf can be added during the cooking process, it can be used as powder, it can be used as ground leaf and oils can be extracted from the leaves.
+• Tejpatta can be consumed as a tea or decoction, the entire leaf can be added during the cooking process, it can be used as powder, it can be used as ground leaf and oils can be extracted from the leaves.

-• The proper dose for each condition changes from person to person based on their gender, built, age and presence and absence of other diseases.
+• The proper dose for each condition changes from person to person based on their gender, build, age, and presence and absence of other diseases.
 Currently, there isn’t much scientific evidence determining the appropriate dose ranges.

 • Since it is a plant product it is usually safe but need not be safe all the time; a dose of more than 1 gram per day can induce sweating and excessive urination in people.
 Therefore, a pharmacist or allopathic doctor is to be consulted before using.10